 The agricultural sector remains the mainstay of the Gambia's economy and supplies the livelihoods of the majority of the population.
 Peanuts are the most important crop.
 A small manufacturing sector mainly focusses on the processing of peanuts, fish, textiles and food and beverages.
 Remittances account for about 16% of the GDP.

-About 35% of the EU's imports from the Gambia use EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 76%.
+88% of the EU's imports from the Gambia used EBA preferences in 2024.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 96%.

 Share of the Gambia's exports to the EU that were eligible for EBA preferences.

 Most of the EU's imports from The Gambia are eligible for EBA preferences.
-Eligible imports have shown an upward trend with 2022 and to some extent 2023 being particularly good years.
-In most years, The Gambia was among the highest users of GSP preferences across all three arrangements: The preference utilisation rate stood above 95% until 2022.
-In 2023, it dropped to 77%.
+Eligible imports have shown an upward trend in the longer term, but dropped again from 2022 to 2024..
+In most years, The Gambia was among the highest users of GSP preferences across all three arrangements, with preference utilisation rates of above 95%.
 Eligible exports are highly concentrated in one product section, fish, which shows the same preference utilisation rate values as the country's overall exports to the EU.

-As a beneficiary of the EBA, the Gambia is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, the Gambia maintains a high level of ratification and has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, the Gambia has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, The Gambia is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Access all info about EU-The Gambia relations on the International Partnerships website.